JuliaPackageMirrors/NumFormat.jl/README.md

 The keyword arguments are (Bold keywards are not printf standard)

 * width.
 Integer.
 Try to fit the output into this many characters.
-May not always be successful.
+May not be successful.
+   Sacrifice space first, then commas.
 * precision.
 Integer.
 How many decimal places.
 * leftjustified.
 Boolean
 * zeropadding.
 Boolean